 Both documents must be used with extreme caution and specify the rights and responsibilities of the mandatary.

 - To avoid finding himself in a situation where he could be held to blame for his actions, it is in the representative’s best interest to anticipate things and act in advance before an elder client becomes incompetent.

 - The representative must take the time to explain to the client the benefit of preventing these situations by addressing his potential incompetence as early as possible in the relationship.
 He must be vigilant when the client identifies a trusted person, because the immediate family (spouse, child, or other family member) is often found responsible for elder abuse.

-- Representatives who want to provide elder clients with personalized and ethically foolproof service will find helpful strategies for their search for solutions in the tool Monitoring your client’s competence and reacting appropriately, created by the CSF.
+- Representatives who want to provide elder clients with personalized and ethically foolproof service will find helpful strategies for their search for solutions in the tool What to do if your client appears vulnerable, created by the CSF.

 - Finally, because incompetence may arise at any time, for example following an accident, the best practices outlined above apply for all clients both young and old.